abourget/fde-mtl/content/sessions/2019-2020/first-decisions.en.md

 *NOTE*: A minimum of 15 registered couples is required before this course is confirmed.
 There is also a maximum of 30 couples for this session.

+*NOTE*: We previously announced an October 5th start, but this was delayed until November 9th.

 ---

 This course is for parents with children from 8 to 11 years old.